Help support your individual student's journey to gain success during each year of their academic experience.

 While college is about academic challenge and rigor, there is also a great deal of social and individual growth and gain.
 There is a unique balance for parents and students to find out what this may look like as it is different for everyone.
 Provide your student with the encouragement that fosters the confidence to make decisions while offering a sense of trust and reassurance that it is “okay to make mistakes.”

-Stay Engaged and Come Visit (when you’re invited)
+Stay Engaged and Come to Visit (when you’re invited)

 NC State supports and encourages parents to stay engaged with the University and with their students.
 For this reason, NC State’s Office of Parents and Families Services provides various communications and Pack Family events to stay engaged and informed.